mattipul/mrpkernel/README.md

 mrpkernel
 =========

-mrpKERNEL - Kernel for mrpOS
+mrpKERNEL - Kernel for x86